 What is a LIRA?

-It’s important to understand that a locked-in plan is like an RRSP, but it has specific restrictions.
-You will need to understand the restrictions associated with a LIRA account if you want to avoid running afoul of regulation, and if you want to make the best possible decisions with your retirement account.
+It’s important to understand the limitations of a LIRA account if you want to avoid running afoul of regulation and make the best possible decisions with your retirement account.

-- LIRAs hold pension money.
-RRSPs hold money that you have contributed on your own.
+- LIRAs hold pension money, whereas RRSPs comprise funds that you have contributed on your own.
 Because Locked-In Retirement Accounts hold pension money, you cannot just contribute money to a LIRA.
-The money has to be transferred in from a pension.
+The money can only be transferred in from a pension.

-- With RRSPs, you can take money out whenever you want and there are no restrictions on how much money you can take out.
-Although it may not be ideal, you can cash out all of your RRSPs at once.
-With LIRAs, you are restricted on withdrawals.
-Firstly, you cannot take out lump sum withdrawals out of a Locked-in Retirement Account hence why they are called ‘Locked-in’.
+- With RRSPs, you can withdraw funds whenever you want, and there are no restrictions on the amount of money you can take out.
+Although it may not be ideal from a taxation standpoint, you can cash out all of your RRSPs at once.
+With LIRAs, there are restrictions placed on withdrawals.
+Firstly, you cannot make lump sum withdrawals from a Locked-in Retirement Account, hence the term ‘Locked-in’.
 If you want income, you must move the money into a LIF or Life Annuity, which I will discuss later.

-Other than these differences, RRSPs and LIRAs are very similar.
+Aside from these two things, RRSPs and LIRAs are very similar.

 How a LIRA works